hangong/ch/README.md

 *Please note that the results here are slightly different from the paper's due to a preivous evaluation bug.
 However, the relative difference is still similar.*

-To evaluation for all methods, in MATLAB execute
+To evaluate for all methods, in MATLAB execute
 ```
 >> cal_real
 ```